 Completed?
-Documentation and Information Obtain documentation relevant to partitioned systems, including IBM Hardware Management Console for pSeries Installation and Operations Guide , order number SA38-0590, and AIX Installation in a Partitioned Environment , order number SC23-4382.
+Documentation and Information Obtain documentation relevant to partitioned systems, including , order number , and , order number .
 Completed?
-Hardware Configuration Complete detailed I/O planning for each LPAR by completing a copy of the "I/O Drawer Resource Worksheet" on page 46 for each I/O drawer (if the system unit drawer has I/O slots, complete a worksheet for the system unit drawer also).
-On the worksheet, record the drawer and slot assignments for each LPAR.
-Be sure to consider application availability requirements when planning your adapter usage.
-You may want to dynamically move some adapters to different LPARs as your requirements change.
-More information about considerations for adapter placement can be found in the section "Configuring the LPAR Environment for High Availability" in the IBM pSeries 690 Availability Best Practices white paper, available at http://www.ibm.com/servers/eserver/pseries/hardware/whitepapers/p690_avail.html and in the PCI Adapter Placement Reference , order number SA38-0538.
+Hardware Configuration Complete detailed I/O planning for each LPAR by completing a copy o the I/O Drawer Resource Worksheet on page A-3 for each I/O drawer the system unit drawer has I/O slots, complete a worksheet for the system unit drawer also).
+On the worksheet, record the drawer and slo assignments for each LPAR.
+Be sure to consider application availabilit requirements when planning your adapter usage.
+You may want to dynamically move some adapters to different LPARs as your requirements change. and in the BkSym.PCIAdapter, order number.
 Completed?
-Software Configuration Perform detailed software-configuration planning for each partition, and record the information on your copy of the "Partition Properties Worksheet" on page 44.
+Software Configuration Perform detailed software-configuration planning for each partition, and record the information on your copy of the Partition Properties Worksheet on page A-1.
 For planning requirements, refer to operating system and application documentation.

-Plan for availability requirements for each partition, and record the information on your copy of the "Partition Properties Worksheet" on page 44.
+Plan for availability requirements for each partition, and record the information on your copy of the Partition Properties Worksheet on page A-1.
 At this point you can plan your maximum and minimum resource requirements for each partition.
 Be sure to set the maximum values for resources in a partition higher than the desired value so that if you need to add resources dynamcially, the partition will allow the added resources.
 Also, be sure to set the minimum values for each partition so that resources are available from partitions if a dynamic move is required.
 Verify that all software licensing terms for all software are understood and implemented.
 See the terms and conditions of your application license agreements.
-Plan for any use of system profiles and record the information on your copy of the "System Profile Worksheet" on page 47.
+Plan for any use of system profiles and record the information on your copy of the System Profile Worksheet on page A-4.
 Completed?
 Installation and Update Understand AIX installation choices and implications for ongoing maintenance (NIM versus CD).
 NIM (Network Installation Management) is the recommended method.
-See AIX Installation in a Partitioned Environment , order number SC23-4382.
-Define and record your system profile using a copy of the "System Profile Worksheet" on page 47.
+See , order number .
+Define and record your system profile using a copy of the System Profile Worksheet on page A-4.
 Define profiles for booting into SMS menus, and with media (CD) as required.
 When you are defining your system profile, ensure that you identify the minimum set of partitions that must be activated to handle the workload and still provide adequate performance.
 When your system is installed and available, install each partition using the selected method.
-For instructions to help you set up your partitions and system profiles, refer to the IBM Hardware Management Console for pSeries Installation and Operations Guide , order number SA38-0590.
-To enable integrated management, Service Focal Point, and inventory collection, ensure that the network path is available between the HMC and each partition.
+For instructions to help you set up your partitions and system profiles, refer to the , order number .
+To enable integrated management, Service Focal Point, and inventory

 Completed?
 System Management Ensure that remote management alternatives are understood (Web-based System Manager and command line from Microsoft Windows or AIX) and appropriate equipment is in place.
-Create a plan for backing up rootvg (root volume group) and non-rootvg in a p environment.
+Create a plan for backing up rootvg (root volume group) and non-rootvg in a partitioned environment.
 Understand how to handle AIX dump devices in partitioned environment.
 Define authorized users, with roles, for HMC and partition management.